RIPE-NCC/rpki-commons/README.md

 ## Changelog

-### 2019-05 version 1.10-SNAPSHOT
+### 2019-05 version 1.10

-**Breaking change**:
-This release changes the handling of not-yet valid or expired objects.
-When you want to accept expired objects, you can set an grace period through `ValidationOptions.setCrlMaxStalePeriod` or `ValidationOptions.setManifestMaxStalePeriod`.
+This release provide configurable options for handling of not-yet valid or expired objects.

+When you want to accept expired/stale objects, you can set an grace period through `ValidationOptions.withStaleConfiguration(maxCrlStalePeriod, maxMftStalePeriod)`

- - Add a configurable grace period for manifests and CRLs to be changed.
+If you are happy with warnings (behaviour of 1.9.0) you can use presets:
+`ValidationOptions.defaultRipeNccValidator()`

+There is also presets that will reject CRL/MFT having less than 7 hours of validity.
+`ValidationOptions.strictValidations()`

+Grace perioud behaviour are as follows:
- - Change: Warn for CRLs with nextUpdate in grace period, reject CRLs with nextUpdate outside grace period.
+ - Warn for CRLs with nextUpdate in grace period, reject CRLs with nextUpdate outside grace period.
- - Change: Warn for manifests with nextUpdate in grace period, reject manifests with nextUpdate outside grace period.
+ - Warn for manifests with nextUpdate in grace period, reject manifests with nextUpdate outside grace period.

+Fixes:
- - Fix: Reject CRLs with thisUpdate in future.
+ - Reject CRLs with thisUpdate in future.
- - Fix: Reject manifests with thisUpdate in future.
+ - Reject manifests with thisUpdate in future.

 ### 2020-04-24 version 1.9.0